Ayushi0516/Ayushi0516/README.md

 I am Ayushi Gupta, an ambitious and resilient professional who focuses on writing efficient code.I am Full Stack Web Developer and Computer Science graduate specializing in MERN stack having over 1200+ hours of coding experience and 600+ hours of DSA.
 I have completed several personal projects using this stack, including building a simple e-commerce website.
 I am proficient in creating front-end applications using React, managing state with Redux, and developing RESTful APIs using Node.js and Express.
 I am also familiar with MongoDB and can use it to store and manage data for web applications.
 As a MERN Developer, I am eager to learn and grow in my role.
 I am passionate about building user-friendly and scalable web applications using the latest web technologies.
 I am a quick learner, detail-oriented, and possess excellent problem-solving and communication skills.
-I believe that my technical skills and eagerness to learn will make me a strong fit for your team. when I am not coding, I love reading fictional novels and listening podcasts
+I believe that my technical skills and eagerness to learn will make me a strong fit for your team. when I am not coding, I love reading fictional novels and listening to podcasts.